Kho kho: Gameplay

 At the start of play, the active chaser starts off in one of the free zones, and can run into either half of the court to tag the three defenders.
 Once all three defenders have been tagged out or otherwise "dismissed", the next "batch" of three defenders comes onto the court.

 The active chaser can switch roles with a sitting teammate by touching them on the back and shouting "kho"; this is known as the active chaser "giving a kho" to the sitting teammate.
-For the kho to be valid, it must be given before the active chaser has gone past the cross lane that the teammate is sitting within.
+One kho must be given by the active chaser upon the dismissal of a batch before the chasing team can tag any players in the next batch.
+For the kho to be valid, it must be given before the active chaser has gone past the cross lane that the teammate is sitting within, with the sitting teammate not moving/rising before receiving the kho.
 Once a sitting chaser becomes active, they may only enter the half of the court which they were facing while they were sitting; additionally, once the newly active chaser steps to the left or right of the cross lane they were sitting in (or turns in such a way that their shoulders face towards either pole), they must continue in that direction until they have reached the free zone.
+Also, once the newly active chaser steps out of the central lane, they cannot step back into the central lane while tagging a defender.

-Violating any of these rules results in a "foul", in which case the active chaser can no longer attempt to tag any defenders.
+Violating any of these rules results in a "foul", in which case the chasing team can no longer attempt to tag any defenders.
 In order to clear the foul, the active chaser must move in the opposite direction of the one they were running in (i.e. away from the defenders they were chasing) until they have either given a kho to a teammate, or reached the appropriate free zone.

-The chasing team scores points each time a defender is ruled "out" (dismissed), which happens either when a chaser tags a defender without breaking any rules, when a defender steps out of the court (with no part of the body remaining grounded within), or when a defender is late to enter the court after the dismissal of the previous batch.
+The chasing team scores points each time a defender is ruled "out" (dismissed), which happens either when a chaser tags a defender without breaking any rules, when a defender steps out of the court (with no part of the body remaining grounded within), or when a defender is late to enter the court as part of a new batch after the dismissal of the previous batch.

+In the case of a tie, some matches have a tiebreaker known as a "minimum chase", in which each team is allotted an additional turn to score.
+Each team's turn ends once they have scored one point, with the team that is faster at scoring a point during their minimum chase turn winning the match.